SWGEmu-Community-Contributions/DevEnv/README.md

 	(Requires Egit-properties.tar.gz in /home/setup/

 **************************************************************************************
-Special Thanks to lordkator.
+Special Thanks to lordkator for the initial FastTrack VM Image and the scripts that this repository was inspired by.
+- Scurby
 **************************************************************************************

-Useful
+Useful Stuff
 git log --pretty=format:'%h was %an, %ar, message: %s' -10